RudraveerMandal/POGchain/docs/software/commands.md

 * **manualclose**
   If MANUAL_CLOSE is set to true in the .cfg file, this will cause the current ledger to close.
-If MANUAL_CLOSE is set to false, allows a validating node that is waiting to hear about consensus from the network to force ledger close, and start a new consensus round.
+If MANUAL_CLOSE is set to false, allows a validating node that is waiting to hear about validation from the network to force ledger close, and start a new validation round.

 * **testacc**
   `testacc?name=N`<br>